shortland/Election-Data-Quality/README.md

 Something something something.

 ## Running
-use 'npm install' to install dependencies then use 'yarn start' to start the react app.
+use `npm install` to install dependencies
+Then use `yarn start` to start the react app.
 You may need to install yarn

 ### States